4 Ethics

 Participants need to understand the risks and benefits of participation in an experiment before they give consent.
 To do otherwise compromises their autonomy (a key deontological principle).
 In the case of this hypothetical experiment, a new and unexpected invasive component of an experiment is coercive: participants would have to choose to forfeit their expected compensation to opt out.
 They also might feel that they have been deceived by the experimenter.

 In human subjects research, deception is a specific technical term that refers to cases when (1) experimenters withhold any information about its goals or intentions, (2) experimenters hide their true identity (such as when using actors), (3) some aspects of the research are under- or overstated to conceal information, or (4) participants receive any false or misleading information.
-The use of deception requires special consideration from a human subjects perspective (Kelman 2017; Baumrind 1985).
+Use of deception requires special consideration from a human subjects perspective (Kelman 2017; Baumrind 1985).

 Even assuming they are disclosed properly without coercion or deception, the risks and benefits of a study must be assessed from the perspective of the participant, not the experimenter.
 By doing so, we allow participants to make an informed choice.
-In the case of the blood sample, the risks to the participant were not disclosed, and the benefits were stated in terms of the research project (and the experimenter).
+In the case of the blood sample, the risks to the participant were not disclosed and the benefits were stated in terms of the research project (and the experimenter).

 The benefits of participation in research can either be direct or indirect, and it is important to specify which type participants may receive.
 While some clinical studies and interventions may offer some direct benefit due to participation, many of the benefits of basic science research are indirect.
 Both have their place in science, but participants must ultimately determine the degree to which each type of benefit motivates their own involvement in a study (Shatz 1986).

-4.3 Ethical responsibilities in analysis and reporting of research
+4.3 Ethical responsibilities in analysis and reporting

 What data?

 Dutch social psychologist Diederick Stapel contributed to more than 200 articles on social comparison, stereotype threat, and discrimination, many published in the most prestigious journals.
-Stapel reported that affirming positive personal qualities buffered against dangerous social comparison, that product advertisements related to a person’s attractiveness changed their sense of self, and that exposure to intelligent in-group members boosted a person’s performance on future tasks (Stapel and Linde 2012; Trampe, Stapel, and Siero 2011; Gordijn and Stapel 2012).
+Stapel reported that affirming positive personal qualities buffered against dangerous social comparison, that product advertisements related to a person’s attractiveness changed their sense of self, and that exposure to intelligent in-group members boosted a person’s performance on future tasks (Stapel and Linde 2012; Trampe, Stapel, and Siero 2011; Gordijn and Stapel 2006).
 These findings were fresh and noteworthy at the time of publication, and Stapel’s papers were cited thousands of times.
 The only problem?
 Stapel’s data were made up.

 Stapel has admitted that when he first began fabricating data, he would make small tweaks to a few data points (Stapel 2012).
 Changing a single number here and there would turn a flat study into an impressive one.
 Having achieved comfortable success (and having aroused little suspicion from journal editors and others in the scientific community), Stapel eventually began creating entire data sets and passing them off as his own.
 Several colleagues began to grow skeptical of his overwhelming success, however, and brought their concerns to the Psychology Department at Tilburg University.
 By the time the investigation of his work concluded, 58 of Stapel’s papers were retracted, meaning that the publishing journal withdrew the paper after discovering that its contents were invalid.

 Everyone agrees that Stapel’s behavior was deeply unethical.
 But should we consider cases of falsification and fraud to be different in kind from other ethical violations in research?
 Or is fraud merely the endpoint in a continuum that might include other practices like \(p\)-hacking?
 Lawyers and philosophers grapple with the precise boundary between sloppiness and neglect, and it can be difficult to know which one is at play when a typo or coding mistake changes the conclusion of a scientific paper.
-Similarly, if a researcher engages in so-called “questionable research practices,” at what point should they be considered to have made an ethical violation as opposed to simply performing their research poorly?
+Similarly, if a researcher engages in so-called questionable research practices, at what point should they be considered to have made an ethical violation as opposed to simply performing their research poorly?

 The ethical frameworks above provide a framework for thinking about this topic.
 For the consequentialist, sloppy science can lead to good outcomes for the scientist (quicker publication) but bad outcomes for the rest of the scientific community who have to waste time and effort on papers that may not be correct.
-For the deontologist, the scientist’s intention plays a key role: it is not a generally acceptable principle to knowingly use sub-standard practices.
+For the deontologist, the scientist’s intention plays a key role: it is not a generally acceptable principle to knowingly use substandard practices.
 And for the virtue ethicist, sloppiness is not a morally good trait.
 On all analyses, researchers have a duty to pursue their work carefully.

 Researchers also have an obligation not to suppress findings based on their own beliefs about the right answer.
-One unfortunate way that this suppression can happen is when researchers selectively report their research, leading to publication bias, as you learned in Chapter 3.
+One unfortunate way that this suppression can happen is when researchers selectively report their research, leading to publication bias, as you learned in chapter 3.
 Researchers’ own biases can be another (invalid) rationale for not publishing: it’s also an ethical violation to suppress findings that contradict your theoretical commitments.

-• 3 On the other hand, if your dissertation contains the cure to a terrible disease, you do have a duty to publish it!
+4 On the other hand, if your dissertation contains the cure to a terrible disease, you do have a duty to publish it!

-• As we’ll discuss again and again in this book, the preparation of research reports must also be done with care and attention to detail (see Chapter 14).
+As we’ll discuss again and again in this book, the preparation of research reports must also be done with care and attention to detail (see chapter 14).
 Sloppiness in writing up results can lead to imprecise or over-broad claims; and if that sloppiness extends to the reporting of data, and analysis, it may lead to irreproducibility as well.

-• 4 Standards on this issue differ from field to field.
+5 Standards on this issue differ from field to field.
 Our sense is that the rule on self-plagiarism applies primarily to duplication of content between journal papers.
 So, for example, barring any specific policy of the funder or journal, it is acceptable to use text from one of your own grant proposals in a journal paper.
 It is also typically acceptable to reuse text from a conference abstract or preregistration (that you wrote, of course) when prepare a journal paper.

-• 4.4 Ethical responsibilities to the broader scientific community
+4.4 Ethical responsibilities to the scientific community

-The open science principles that we will describe throughout this book are not only important correctives to issues of reproducibility and replicability, they are also ethical duties.
+The open science principles that we will describe throughout this book are not only important correctives to issues of reproducibility and replicability; they are also ethical duties.

-The sociologist Robert Merton described a set of norms that science is assumed to follow: communism – that scientific knowledge belongs to the community; universalism – that the validity of scientific results is independent of the identity of the scientists; disinterestedness – that scientists and scientific institutions act for the benefit of the overall enterprise; and organized skepticism – that scientific findings must be critically evaluated (Merton 1979).
+The sociologist Robert Merton described a set of norms that science is assumed to follow: communism—that scientific knowledge belongs to the community; universalism—that the validity of scientific results is independent of the identity of the scientists; disinterestedness—that scientists and scientific institutions act for the benefit of the overall enterprise; and organized skepticism—that scientific findings must be critically evaluated (Merton 1979).

 If the products of science aren’t open, it is very hard to be a scientist by Merton’s definition.
 To contribute to the communal good, papers need to be openly available.
 And to be subject to skeptical inquiry, experimental materials, research data, analytic code, and software must be all available so that analytic calculations can be verified and experiments can be reproduced.
 Otherwise, you have to accept arguments on authority rather than by virtue of the materials and data.

 But these benefits mean that researchers have a responsibility to their funders to pursue open practices so as to seek the maximal return on funders’ investments.
 And by the same logic, if research participants contribute their time to scientific projects, the researchers also owe it to these participants to maximize the impact of their contributions (Brakewood and Poldrack 2013).
-For all of these reasons, individual scientists have a duty to be open – and scientific institutions have a duty to promote transparency in the science they support and publish.
+For all of these reasons, individual scientists have a duty to be open—and scientific institutions have a duty to promote transparency in the science they support and publish.

 How should these duties be balanced against researchers’ other responsibilities?
 For example, how should we balance the benefit of data sharing against the commitment to preserve participant privacy?
 And, since transparency policies also carry costs in terms of time and effort, how should researchers consider those costs against other obligations?

 Second, researchers should plan for sharing and build a workflow that decreases the costs of openness.
-As we discuss in Chapter 13, while it can be costly and difficult to share data after the fact if they were not explicitly prepared for sharing, good project management practices can make this process far simpler (and in many cases completely trivial).
+As we discuss in chapter 13, while it can be costly and difficult to share data after the fact if they were not explicitly prepared for sharing, good project management practices can make this process far simpler (and in many cases completely trivial).

 4.5 Chapter summary: Ethics